Software Engineering: A Modern Approach

 is a template method

-class, we don’t yet know how to calculate
+class, we don’t yet know how to calculate the

-or corporate, for example).
+corporate, for example).
 Therefore, the class declares three abstract

 methods representing each of these deductions.
 Since they are abstract,